FirmaChain/testnet/docs/update-notes-v0.4.0.md

 </br>

-Once you've completed all of the above without any problems, let's restart the chain.
+Once you've completed all of the above without any problems, please restart the chain.

 ```
 > firmachaind start